kongchen/swagger-maven-plugin/README.md

  but local file is highly recommanded because:

     > 1. You can modify the template to match your requirement easily.
-    > 2. Mustache can use `>localfile` for mustache partials.
-You should put the partials in `mustacheFileRoot` if any.
+    > 2. Mustache can use `>localfile` for mustache partials, but you should put the partials in `mustacheFileRoot` if any.

      >E.g: The template https://raw.github.com/kongchen/api-doc-template/master/v1.1/strapdown.html.mustache uses
      [`markdown.mustache`](https://raw.github.com/kongchen/api-doc-template/master/v1.1/markdown.mustache) as a partial by this way,